 Fig. 6.
 An example demonstrating that frequency response functions generalize better within stimulus class than across classes.
 Assuming superposition holds, the frequency response functions (FRFs) in Fig. 5C generated from four fish, can be used to predict the response to an arbitrary input for a fifth fish.
 (A) 10 s of a sum-of-sines stimulus (blue) and the fish's response (green).
 (B) A comparison of predictions made by different FRF models.
 The sum-of-sines prediction (black) closely matches the fish's performance (green).
 The single-sine prediction (red) is worse than for the sum-of-sines FRF.
 (C) The difference between the single-sine and sum-of-sines prediction errors.
 Negative values (in red) indicate time intervals for which the single-sine FRF model has greater error than the sum-of-sines model.
 Predominantly, the sum-of-sines model better predicts the fish's actual response.
-If the system were linear, an assay of single-sine experiments would be sufficient for predicting the response to the sum-of-sines stimulus.
+If the system were linear, an assay of single-sine sum-of-sine stimulus.